Prerequisites for GKE clusters on Google Cloud

 If you're registering a GKE cluster on Google Cloud, you might need to do one or more of the following before registering the cluster, depending on the registration option that you choose.
 This guide assumes that you've already completed the general prerequisites for cluster registration.

-Enable GKE Workload Identity
+Enable Workload Identity Federation for GKE

 gcloud